Meet Our Team

 As a member of the Australian Association of Social Workers (AASW), I adhere to the AASW Code of Conduct and maintain a current Working with Children and Vulnerable Person checks and Safe Environments for Children and Young People certification.

-Alice Davis – Social Worker
+Alice Davis – (she/her) – Social Worker

-My name is Alice Davis and I am a Social Worker, specialising in supporting families.
+My name is Alice Davis and I am a Social Worker specialising in supporting families.
 I have a Masters in Social Work, and an undergraduate degree in International Studies and Arts.
 My work experience has focused on supporting the safety, wellbeing and development of children, young people and families.
 I have worked in organisations advocating for the rights of Aboriginal and Torres Strait Islander children and families, in youth alcohol and other drug (AOD) rehabilitation, child and family safety, family and domestic violence and parenting.

 I am a mother to two girls, aged 6 and 3 years old; my eldest daughter is an awesome autistic PDAer.
 Like many parents of autistic children, researching my daughter’s neurodivergence led me to discover my own and I am now proudly confirmed as an Autistic ADHDer with a PDA profile.